CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: carbon_emission_target is the plan that a city has to reduce CO2 emissions.
 A C.E.T must have 1 city it is a part of.
 A C.E.T can also have one or more transportation entites.

 Attributes:\
-**ID (PK)**\
+**cet_id (PK)**\
 Data Type: INTEGER\
-Description: ID is the primary key for the C.E.T entity.
-Each C.E.T will have a unique ID that it can be identified with.\
+Description: cet_id is the primary key for the C.E.T entity.
+Each C.E.T will have a unique cet_id that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one C.E.T.
+The cet_id is unique and each cet_id can only describe one C.E.T.

 **city_id (FK)**\
 Data Type: INTEGER\